abrutus/abrut.us/source/_posts/2012-08-22-coding-every-day.markdown

 ---
 layout: post
-title: "Coding every day"
+title: "Programming every day"
 date: 2012-08-22 10:02
 comments: true
-categories: ["Coding Every Day"]
+categories: ["Programming Every Day"]
 ---
 Today I begin my challenge to write code daily(outside of the code I write for work).
 The main problem with this decision is that I often don't believe the code that I write just-for-fun to be "publish worthy".